Images of La Medea and Yara Travieso

 Yara Traveiso presents La Medea, a movie created as part of her award winning immersive multimedia performance.
-Part latin-disco dance film, part telenovela, and part live NY party, this fast moving feature blows up the centuries-long reading of Medea as a dangerous foreign woman in favor of a powerful, multifaceted contemporary heroine.
+Part latin-disco dance film, part telenovela, and part live party, this fast moving feature blows up the centuries-long reading of Medea as a dangerous foreign woman in favor of a powerful, multifaceted contemporary heroine.

 MCA Screenings feature works of contemporary cinema that expand traditional notions of moviegoing and are organized by Christy LeMaster, Assistant Curator of Public Programs.